U.S. flag An official website of the United States government.

 The MBTA is the primary legislation in the U.S. established to conserve migratory birds and requires the protection of migratory birds and their habitats.
 It implements the U.S. commitment to four bilateral treaties or conventions with Canada, Japan, Mexico, and Russia for protection of a shared migratory bird resource.
 The MBTA prohibits, with certain exceptions, pursuing, hunting, taking, capturing, killing, or selling migratory birds or any part, nest, egg, or product of migratory birds.
 Migratory birds protected under the MBTA include those that are native to the U.S. which are listed in 50 CFR § 10.13.

-The Final PEIS assesses the potential incidental effects of NOS activities on Federally protected birds.
-The Final PEIS assesses the potential incidental effects of NOS activities on Federally protected birds.
+The Final PEIS assesses the potential incidental effects of NOS activities on federally protected birds.

 Jurisdiction: States and Territories

-The CZMA is a voluntary program for coastal states, Great Lakes states, and U.S. Territories and Commonwealths that encourages proactively managing natural resources for the state’s benefit and the benefit of the nation.
+The CZMA encourages coastal states, Great Lakes states, and U.S. Territories and Commonwealths to proactively manage their coastal resources for the benefit of the state and the nation.
 Section 307 of the CZMA is known as the “federal consistency” provision and requires federal actions that affect any land or water use or natural resource of a state’s coastal zone to be consistent with the enforceable policies of the state coastal management program (CMP).

-In August 2022, NOS initiated coordination for federal consistency with coastal states and territories with approved CMPs pursuant to Section 307 of the CZMA.
-The Consistency Determination letters evaluate the coastal effects of proposed activities according to the relevant enforceable policies to make a consistency determination under CZMA.
-Potential requirements for future coordination and additional mitigation measures will be developed through the CZMA process.
-NOS anticipates that CZMA consultation will be concluded prior to issuance of the ROD.
+In August 2022, NOS initiated coordination for federal consistency with all coastal states and territories with approved CMPs pursuant to Section 307 of the CZMA.
+A Consistency Determination was sent to each coastal state and territory.
+The Determination evaluated the coastal effects of proposed activities according to the relevant enforceable policies to make a consistency determination under CZMA.

 Jurisdiction: State Historic Preservation Officer/Tribal Historic Preservation Officer (SHPO/THPO)